-Construct all internal sewerage systems to service the properties in the precinct and make contributions towards sewerage headworks and unless otherwise agreed with Council:
+Construct all internal sewerage systems to service the properties in the Precinct and make contributions towards sewerage headworks and unless otherwise agreed with Council:

-- .1 Construct the trunk gravity main TM4B from the connection point with the internal sewerage system to the existing gravity trunk sewer main GTS4; - .2 Construct the gravity trunk sewer main GTS5 from the connection point with the internal sewerage system to the existing GTS4 as shown on Figure 7 Sewerage Headworks; - .3 Construct the trunk gravity main TM5 from the connection point with the internal sewerage system to the proposed gravity trunk sewer main GTS5. - .4 Construct the gravity trunk sewer main GTS6 from the connection point with the internal sewerage system to the proposed GTS5 as shown on Figure 7 Sewerage Headworks; - .5 Construct the trunk gravity main TM6 from the connection point with the internal sewerage system to the proposed gravity trunk sewer main GTS6. - .6 Construct an Interim Sewerage Discharge Scheme to cater for sewerage discharge until scheme in points 2 and 4 above is completed, if required.
+- .1 Construct the gravity trunk sewer main GTS6 from the connection point with the internal sewerage system to the proposed GTS5 as shown on Figure 7 Sewerage Headworks; - .2 Construct the trunk gravity main TM6 from the connection point with the internal sewerage system to the proposed gravity trunk sewer main GTS6. - .3 Construct an Interim Sewerage Discharge Scheme to cater for sewerage discharge until scheme in points 2 and 4 above is completed, if required.